zyllifeworld/clindet_docs/doc/usecase/case_two.md

 Before starting the analysis, please ensure that you have set up the analysis environment using the build_conda_env.sh script.
 ````

-Create a folder named project/MM_RNA in your home directory and activate the Clindet conda environment.
+Create a folder named `project/MM_RNA` in your home directory and activate the clindet conda environment.

 ```{code} bash
 mkdir -p ~/projects/MM_RNA